MTHS-TSA/TSA-Reference/highschool/video-game-design-hs.md

 ### General

-- Team size up to 6.
+- Team size up to 6

 ### Game

 - Must submit as a URL.
-Games that require a download or permission will not be judged.
+Games that require a download or permission will not be judged
-- No weapons or other depictions that could be seen as inappropriate are banned (though enforcement is often lax).
+- No weapons or other depictions that could be seen as inappropriate are banned (though enforcement is often lax)

 ### Documentation